-I want to first talk about just getting some basic components in place before you do your Facebook ads, and then we’ll dig in a little deeper into actually creating your Facebook ads.
-So first it’s a little bit of background with ads.
-Talk a little bit about what’s going on on the backend.
+But first; a little bit of background with the Facebook ads.
 Your Facebook ads should be going to a landing page.
 They should not be directing traffic to your homepage.
 A landing page is a website page designed specifically for a specific service or product.
 In our case; music lessons.

 It’s Not About How Many Clicks You Get

 It’s easy to look at your analytics and your Facebook ads and think, Oh, wow, look, look, how many people clicked on my ad.
 Isn’t that great?
-Well, what’s most important is, how many leads did you get?
-And that can get murky or hard to identify if those Facebook leads aren’t going to a specific page and form just for your Facebook ad.
+What’s more important is, how many leads you got from the ad.
+That can get murky or hard to identify if those Facebook leads aren’t going to a specific page and form just for your Facebook ads for music lessons.

 Use the Facebook Pixel

-I’ll touch on it lightly, but the Facebook pixel, it doesn’t collect email addresses, but it collects data to identify where that lead is coming from.
-So you can serve ads back to that visitor on your website.
+I’ll touch on it lightly, but the Facebook pixel collects data to identify where a lead is coming from.
+You can serve ads back to that visitor on your website.
 Now, the important thing you want to consider with your Facebook ads is A/B testing your ads.
 So let’s say, for example, you’re going to do an ad for your piano lessons.
 You create an ad, copy it, and change the headline, or maybe you experiment with two different pictures and then you run the ads and the ad that’s performing better, is the ad that you want to go with.
 Let’s say you’re comparing two ads and ad B is getting much more traction and turn off ad A. Maybe put a little bit more money into your B ad.
 The more testing you do with advertising, the better results that you’re going to have.